A Smooth Transition from Giant Planets to Brown Dwarfs from the Radial Occurrence Distribution: Analysis

 \subsection{Occurrence Framework}

-We modeled planet occurrence as a piecewise constant function, that is, a histogram, in companion mass $M_c$ and semi-major axis $a$.
+We modeled companion occurrence as a piecewise constant function, that is, a histogram, in companion mass $M_c$ and semi-major axis $a$.
 We assumed that the companion occurrence rate in each histogram bin was independent of those in other bins.

-Following previous studies (e.g., \citealt{ForemanMackey2014, Fulton2021, VanZandt2025}), we modeled our catalog as a series of draws from a censored Poisson point process defined by the companion occurrence rate density (ORD) $\lambda(\log a, \log M_c|\boldsymbol{\theta})$, which gives the number of companions per star per logarithmic $a$-$M_c$ interval.
-We use $\boldsymbol{\theta}$ to denote the vector of model parameters of $\lambda$, which for a histogram model is simply the bin heights.
+Following previous studies (e.g., \citealt{ForemanMackey2014, Fulton2021, Rogers2021, VanZandt2025}), we modeled our companion catalog as a series of draws from a censored Poisson point process defined by the companion occurrence rate density (ORD) $\lambda(\log a, \log M_c|\boldsymbol{\theta})$, which gives the number of companions per star per logarithmic $a$-$M_c$ interval.
+We define $\boldsymbol{\omega} = (\log a, \, \log M_c)$ for notational compactness and use $\boldsymbol{\theta}$ to denote the vector of model parameters of $\lambda$, which for a histogram model is simply the bin heights.